oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 The following processing rules also apply:

-* If the request itself is not valid or if the given resource or audience are unknown, or are unacceptable based on policy, the authorization server in trust domain A MUST deny the request as defined in {{Section 2.2.2 of RFC8693}}.
+* If the request itself is not valid or if the given `resource` or `audience` are unknown, or are unacceptable based on policy, the authorization server in trust domain A MUST deny the request as defined in {{Section 2.2.2 of RFC8693}}.
 * The authorization server in trust domain A can add, remove or change claims.
 See [Claims transcription](#claims-transcription).

 ### Token Exchange Response

 All of {{Section 2.2 of RFC8693}} applies.
 In addition, the following applies to implementations that conform to this specification:

-* The "aud" claim in the returned JWT authorization grant MUST identify the requested authorization server in trust domain B. This corresponds with Point 3 in {{Section 3 of RFC7523}} and is there to reduce misuse and to prevent clients from, among other things, presenting access tokens as an authorization grant to an authorization server in trust domain B.
+* The `aud` claim in the returned JWT authorization grant MUST identify the requested authorization server in trust domain B. This corresponds with Point 3 in {{Section 3 of RFC7523}} and is there to reduce misuse and to prevent clients from, among other things, presenting access tokens as an authorization grant to an authorization server in trust domain B.

-* The "aud" claim included in the returned JWT authorization grant can identify multiple authorization servers, provided that trust relationships exist with them.
-However, it is RECOMMENDED that the "aud" claim is restricted to a single authorization server in trust domain B to prevent an authorization server from presenting the client's authorization grant to an authorization server in a different trust domain.
+* The `aud` claim included in the returned JWT authorization grant can identify multiple authorization servers, provided that trust relationships exist with them.
+However, it is RECOMMENDED that the `aud` claim is restricted to a single authorization server in trust domain B to prevent an authorization server from presenting the client's authorization grant to an authorization server in a different trust domain.
 For example, this will prevent the authorization server in trust domain B from presenting the authorization grant it received from the client in trust domain A to the authorization server for trust domain C.

 ### Example